 - Some difficulty staying in the shoe

-Lastly we have the DW 2000 Series Foot Tambourine Pedal and this is a really cool product.
-It utilizes a pedal mechanism that moves the tambourine and strikes it against the smart practice pad, allowing you to play a hand tambourine with your foot!
+Lastly, we have the DW 2000 Series Foot Tambourine Pedal and this is a really cool product.
+It utilizes a pedal mechanism that moves the tambourine and strikes it against the smart practice pad, allowing you to play a hand tambourine with your foot.

-This is a more expensive foot tambourine than the others in this guide, because it’s a pedal plus a tambourine in one.
-It includes the pedal hub, tambourine and a stationary smart pad beater.
+This is a more expensive foot tambourine than the others in this guide because it’s a pedal plus a tambourine in one.
+It includes the pedal hub, tambourine, and a stationary smart pad beater.

 My main gripe I have with this foot tambourine is the jingles after striking the pad.
-After a single hit, the jingles still continue to ring as the tambourine returns to its original position afterwards.
+After a single hit, the jingles still continue to ring as the tambourine returns to its original position afterward.

 If it wasn’t for this, it would be a really great design.
-Unfortunately this lets it down somewhat if you want to play this on the 2 and 4 beats of the bar, hoping for a clean hit.
+Unfortunately, this lets it down somewhat if you want to play this on the 2 and 4 beats of the bar, hoping for a clean hit.

-Nonetheless this foot tambourine has the strong build quality you can expect from DW and it also has the additional benefit of being able to take the tambourine off and play it with your hands!
+Nonetheless, this foot tambourine has the strong build quality you can expect from DW and it also has the additional benefit of being able to take the tambourine off and play it with your hands!

 - Ideal for drum set playing